The Vermont Statutes Online

 (b) The Joint Fiscal Committee shall:

-(1) furnish research services and secretarial services of a fiscal nature to the Committees on Appropriations, the Senate Committee on Finance, the House Committee on Ways and Means, the Committees on Transportation, and the Joint Fiscal Committee;
+(1) furnish research services and secretarial services of a fiscal nature to the House and Senate Committees on Appropriations, the Senate Committee on Finance, the House Committee on Ways and Means, the House and Senate Committees on Transportation, and the Joint Fiscal Committee;

 (2) carry on a continuing review of the fiscal operations of the State, including revenues, budgeting, and expenditures;

-(3) accept grants, gifts, loans, or any other thing of value, approved by the Governor, under the provisions of 32 V.S.A. § 5, when the General Assembly is not in session;
+(3) accept grants and approve any related limited service positions, gifts, loans, or any other thing of value, approved by the Governor, under the provisions of 32 V.S.A. § 5, when the General Assembly is not in session; and

 § 504.
 Intergovernmental cooperation